 Allstate was founded in 1931.
-As of 2020, Allstate is the fourth largest underwriter of private passenger car insurance policies, with almost 10% of the total market share.
-Allstate is well known for its auto insurance coverage, but it also sells more than a dozen other types of insurance, including life, business, boat and pet insurance.
+As of 2021, Allstate is the fourth-largest underwriter of private passenger car insurance policies, with almost 10.4% of the total market share.
+Allstate is well known for its auto insurance coverage, but it also sells more than a dozen other types of insurance, including life, business, boat and pet insurance and financial investment products.
 The company has sold 113 million policies to date and has agents in all 50 states.

-Farmers Insurance is the seventh largest car insurance company in the country, with 4% of the total market share.
-The company was founded in 1928 and currently insures more than 19 million individuals across all 50 states.
-Farmers sells nine life insurance products, as well as retirement and investment solutions.
+Farmers Insurance is the seventh-largest car insurance company in the country, with 4.8% of the total market share.
+Founded in 1928, the company now has more than 19 million policies across all fifty states.
+In addition to auto insurance, Farmers sells home insurance and various life insurance products, as well as retirement and investment solutions.
 As of 2020, Farmers had more than 48,000 insurance agents around the country.

 |Car insurance company||Bankrate Score||AM Best||J.D.
 Power||Average annual premium for minimum coverage||Average annual premium for full coverage|

 In every state except Hawaii, California, Michigan and Massachusetts, car insurance companies will use your credit score to determine your premium.
 Farmers offers drivers with poor and average credit scores cheaper rates on average than Allstate does.

 Here are the average annual rates from Farmers vs. Allstate based on credit score:

 |Car insurance company||Poor||Average||Good||Excellent|